jamesshore/simplebuild-moduledoc/README.md

 * `failure(message)`: called if `createReadme` doesn't finish successfully.
 Detailed error messages (if any) are written to stdout and a summary error message is provided in the `message` parameter.

-## Examples

-This library is designed to be easy to integrate with any task automation tool:

-(TO BE DONE)

 ## About Simplebuild

 This library is a simplebuild module.
 In addition to being used as a standalone library (as described above), it can also be used with simplebuild extensions and mappers.
 For more information about simplebuild, see [the Simplebuild GitHub page](https://github.com/jamesshore/simplebuild).